Xueta: The War of the Spanish Succession (1705–1715)

 As with the rest of the island's population during the War of the Spanish Succession, amongst Xuetes there were both maulets – supporters of the Habsburg Charles VI, Holy Roman Emperor and botiflers – supporters of the Bourbon Philip V of Spain.
-Some of the latter perceived the French dynasty as a modernizing element in terms of religion and society, since Bourbon France had never exhibited an attitude of repression and discrimination comparable to the Habsburg rule in Spain, renewed – in the case of Majorca – with Charles II.
+Some of the latter perceived the French dynasty as a modernizing element in terms of religion and society, since Bourbon France had never exhibited an attitude of repression and discrimination comparable to the Habsburg rule in Spain, renewed – in the case of Mallorca – with Charles II.

 Thus, a group of Xuetes, led by Gaspar Pinya, clothing dealer and importer, supplier of the botifler nobility, was very active supporting Philip's cause.
 In 1711, a conspiracy financed by Pinya was discovered.
 He was sentenced to jail and his properties seized but, as the war ended with a Bourbon victory, he was rewarded with rights associated to the lesser nobility; this did not affect the rest of the community.

 The republication of Faith Triumphant (1755)

 Title page of the second edition of La Fee triunfante...
 1755.

-The tailor Rafel Cortes, Tomàs Forteza, and the hunchback Jeroni Cortès, among others, raised a request to the Real Audiencia de Mallorca (Royal Majorcan High Court, the island's highest court) aiming to prevent the republication of Faith Triumphant in 1755, which was accepted and so the book's distribution prevented for a time.
+The tailor Rafel Cortes, Tomàs Forteza, and the hunchback Jeroni Cortès, among others, raised a request to the Real Audiencia de Mallorca (Royal Mallorcan High Court, the island's highest court) aiming to prevent the republication of Faith Triumphant in 1755, which was accepted and so the book's distribution prevented for a time.
 Eventually, the Inquisitors allowed distribution to be resumed.

-The deputies of the Carrer (1773-1788)
+The deputies of the Carrer (1773–1788)

 Allegation in defence of the rights of the xuetes in front of the court of Charles III.

-In 1773, the Xuetes designated a group of six deputies – popularly known by the name of perruques (the wigs) because of the luxurious adornment they used during their lobbying – in order to address King Charles III to make a claim for outright social and juridical equality with other Majorcans.
-In this regard, the Court decided to inquire of the Majorcan institutions, which frontally and decidedly opposed the pretensions of the descendants of the conversos.
+In 1773, the Xuetes designated a group of six deputies – popularly known by the name of perruques (the wigs) because of the luxurious adornment they used during their lobbying – in order to address King Charles III to make a claim for outright social and juridical equality with other Mallorcans.
+In this regard, the Court decided to inquire of the Mallorcan institutions, which frontally and decidedly opposed the pretensions of the descendants of the conversos.
 A lengthy and costly trial followed, in which the parties passionately stated their cases.
 The documents used in this trial demonstrate the extent to which discrimination was alive and had deep ideological roots; conversely, they are also a proof of the perseverance of the Xuetes in their demands for equality.

 In October 1782, the prosecutor of the Real Audiencia de Mallorca, despite being aware of the result of these deliberations favorable to the Xuetes, raised a memorandum including highly racist reasoning, proposing the suspension of the accord and the exile of the Xuetes to Menorca and to Cabrera, where they would be confined with strong restrictions on their liberty.